-Mark started going to music concerts at any early age, and has seen a plethora of artists live in concert, including Twisted Sister, Smokey Robinson, Reba McEntire, Barenaked Ladies, CeCe Peniston, Arrested Development, The Pointer Sisters, Kenny Loggins, Chicago, Michael McDonald, Huey Lewis & The News, Melissa Etheridge, Blondie, Little Anthony & The Imperials, Eric Burdon, Jars of Clay, Harry Belafonte, Cyndi Lauper, Jackie Evancho, Charlotte Church, U2, Tina Turner, The Four Freshmen, Beach Boys, KC & The Sunshine Band, Patti LaBelle, En Vogue, Sixpence None The Richer, Brooks & Dunn, Bobby Brown, Shabba Ranks, Kenny Rogers, Natalie Cole, Aaron Neville, Hall & Oates, Down With Webster, The Spinners, Gladys Knight, The O’Jays, Robert Randolph, Mary Mary, Kirk Franklin, MercyMe, Newsboys, Rod Stewart and Santana.
+Mark started going to music concerts at any early age, and has seen a plethora of artists live in concert, including Sheila E., Orkesta Mendoza, Postmodern Jukebox, Lake Street Dive, Twisted Sister, Smokey Robinson, Reba McEntire, Barenaked Ladies, The Reign of Kindo, CeCe Peniston, Arrested Development, Lucy Wainwright Roche, The Temptations/The Four Tops, Matt Cusson, For King & Country, The Pointer Sisters, Kenny Loggins, Chicago, Michael McDonald, Huey Lewis & The News, Melissa Etheridge, Blondie, Little Anthony & The Imperials, Eric Burdon of The Animals, Jars of Clay, Harry Belafonte, Cyndi Lauper, Jackie Evancho, Charlotte Church, U2, Tina Turner, The Four Freshmen, Beach Boys, KC & The Sunshine Band, Patti LaBelle, En Vogue, Sixpence None The Richer, Brooks & Dunn, Preservation Hall Jazz Band, Allen Toussaint, Tuba Skinny, Bobby Brown, Donny Osmond, Shabba Ranks, Selah, Vickie Winans, CeCe Winans, Kenny Rogers, Natalie Cole, Aaron Neville, Hall & Oates, Down With Webster, The Spinners, Gladys Knight, The O’Jays, Robert Randolph, Mary Mary, Kirk Franklin, MercyMe, Newsboys, Rod Stewart, Over The Rhine, Birds of Chicago, Clint Holmes, Marc Scibilia, Claudette King, Felix Cavaliere of The Rascals, and Santana.

 As a teenager, Mark started writing articles for newspapers and magazines, which eventually lead to getting a Master’s degree in Journalism from Regent University.